bgn-dev/WebNote/README.md

 - Unique token for identification, created randomly
 - User is able to create a note
 - User is able to invite other users into the note
-- Notes are differentiated between collaborative mode
+- Notes are differentiated between shared and non shared notes
 - Current mode changeable through users interface
 - Notes are synchronized between frontend and database

 ## Architecture

 The project is build using react / javascript in the frontend and flask at the backend.
-The database is built using firestore, which is a real-time database.
+The database is built using real time database firestore.

 ### How to run this App as localhost
 Change routes in the frontend to `http://localhost:3000/desired_route`.